johnshearing/beemocracy/BeemocracyMina.md

       * What causes bees to arrive at a quorum reaction at the most suitable new home site is:
         1. The scouts always report longer and more enthusiastically when reporting better quality sites, so more scouts will go to those sites and then return to give their own reports.
         2. No scouts will give a report without first visiting the site for themselves.
-      * So honest reporting when gathering consensus using only accurate first hand information is what the structure of Beemocracy2.0 enforces.
+      * So honest reporting when gathering consensus using only accurate first hand information is what the structure of BeemocracyMina enforces.
       * [Please listen to Tom Seeley in this video](https://www.youtube.com/watch?v=1x8T_CHZemE&t=123s) which is queued up to the correct moment when he explains the difference between bee democracy and human democracy.
 In the video he says that no decision maker advocates for a site they have not seen for themselves whereas in human democracy the decision makers often cast votes based on affiliation without ever investigating the matter for themselves.
-This is the quality that Beemocracy2.0 abstracts from the collective decision making process that evolution has selected for in the honey bee colony.
+This is the quality that BeemocracyMina abstracts from the collective decision making process that evolution has selected for in the honey bee colony.
     * **By abstracting nature's results we can arrive at the optimum democracy which produces the best possible decisions in the shortest amount of time**
     * Deciding governance proposals at jury trials are used to ensure that all proposals are decided based on accurate first hand information only and without overloading the network.
+      * Learning from Cardano Governance:
         * Cardano's CIP-1694 governance already accomplishes this by installing a Constitutional Committee (a fixed centrally appointed jury) to ratify governance proposals after they have been voted upon by the community.
         * And if IOG sponsors a proposal then they certainly have enough ADA to get it past the DRep process before passing it through their Constitutional Committee.
         * This effectively bypasses the delegated representatives making the voting process irrelevant.
-      * This is not a bad thing when you consider the DRep voting process is 1 ADA 1 vote which resolves to total domination of governance by large ADA holders.
+        * This is not a bad thing when you consider the delegated representative voting process is 1 ADA 1 vote which resolves to total domination of governance by large ADA holders.
-      * Beemocracy2.0 seeks transition from the centralized Constitutional Committee (CC) to governance by decentralized juries selected randomly through anonymous reputation linked to community service via digital signature
+        * Beemocracy2.0 for Cardano seeks transition from the centralized Constitutional Committee (CC) to governance by decentralized juries selected randomly through anonymous reputation linked to community service via digital signature.
+        * Mina uses a modified Ouroboros consensus mechanism
     * In July 2021, the Ada Lovelace Institute, working with the University of Edinburgh and the Bingham Centre for the Rule of Law, convened 50 members of the UK public in two online, week-long citizens’ juries to deliberate on and recommend good governance practice with respect to administration of health data during a pandemic.
 The result was definitely not the government narrative.
 Developed by the Jefferson Centre in the 1970s, citizens’ juries are a type of structured deliberation with members of the public, sometimes referred to as a ‘mini public’.
 During facilitated workshops, participants –‘the jurors’ – are given balanced information and expert presentations about a chosen issue, before deliberating on that issue and reaching a conclusion of some kind.
 The issue usually addresses an area of public policy, and the conclusions generated often take the form of recommendations for policymakers.
 That the Ada Lovelace Institute at the University of Edinburgh is experimenting with governance by jury is encouraging to me. https://www.adalovelaceinstitute.org/report/trust-data-governance-pandemics/
   * #### Process Overview